 The other levels, as well as all of the podcasts, not just selected episodes, are available via paid subscription.
 Personally, the free episodes I’ve listened to show that the headlines seem to be well selected and enjoyably presented, so if you are planning to invest in a paid podcast subscription, this could be a good choice.

-Cost: $19.99 USD a month ($239.88 USD per year) for access to the podcasts (different levels available) and other learning material.
+Cost: $19.90 USD a month for access to the podcasts (different levels available) and other learning materials.

 Podcasts in French

 Of course, podcasts aren’t just for people learning French – there are podcasts for and by native French speakers, too.

 If you have an advanced or fluent level of French, these are a fantastic way to keep up your skills, learn new vocabulary, and gain insight into French culture.

 You could start looking for a French podcast to listen to on Spotify France’s list of the most currently popular French podcasts.

 Or, here are a few suggestions:

 Produced by Slate.fr, this podcast lets randomly chosen people speak about their thoughts and lives.
 It’s an interesting mix of topics and voices – in every sense of the word.

 Un épisode et j’arrête